 2) Setting everything up

 Once you have all the components for off-camera flash, you have to put it all together.
-I know that most people out there will quickly figure it out, but for those who have challenges, I put together a small video on assembling a light stand and the correct way of attaching an umbrella to a stand (yes, there are multiple ways you can attach an umbrella):
+I know that most people out there will quickly figure it out, but for those who have challenges, I put together a couple small videos on assembling a light stand and the correct way of attaching an umbrella to a stand (yes, there are multiple ways you can attach an umbrella):

 3) Camera Settings